typicode/lodash-id/README.md

 ## Changelog

-See details changes for each version in the [release notes](https://github.com/typicode/underscore-db/releases).
+See details changes for each version in the [release notes](https://github.com/typicode/lodash-id/releases).

 ## License

-underscore-db is released under the MIT License.
+lodash-id is released under the MIT License.